Panagiota Chatzicharistou: Return to PAOK

 On 24 June 2021, she returned to PAOK.
 In 2021/22, she made 9 appearances as her club had an unbeaten season.
 In 2022/23, she made 4 appearances and PAOK won their 9th consecutive title.

 AEK

 On 25 July 2023, Panagiota joined newly-promoted club AEK.
 She was the first-choice goalkeeper for the team as they finished 6th in the league and reached the final of the 2024 Greek Cup in which they lost on penalties to PAOK.

 Panathinaikos

 On 19 July 2024, she signed for Panathinaikos.
-She was the second-choice goalkeeper but managed to keep 4 clean sheets in her 7 appearances during the 2024/25 season while her club finished 2nd in the league and reached the cup final.
+She was the second-choice goalkeeper but managed to keep four clean sheets in her seven appearances during the 2024–25 season while her club finished second in the league and reached the cup final.
+In the 2025–26 season, she made eight appearances and kept three clean sheets.

+Odysseas Moschatou

+On 2 July 2026, she transferred to another Athens-based club, Odysseas Moschatou.